 Who uses CAD systems and why?

-Next, let’s look at who uses CAD systems and why they’ve become so crucial in construction.
+Next, consider who uses CAD systems and why they’ve become crucial in construction.

 Why is CAD important?
 Let’s take a closer look.